Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment

 As these plants cannot operate below their minimum stable generation point $\textrm{P}_{\textrm{g}}^{\textrm{msg}}$, the energy generated by these plants displaces energy that could be generated from RES.
-This RES curtailment is purely due to guaranteeing system stability in the event of a contingency, and therefore the subsequent increase in energy costs effectively constitute the cost of ancillary services during these periods.
+This RES curtailment is purely due to guaranteeing system stability in the event of a contingency, and therefore the increase in energy costs is effectively the cost of ancillary services during these periods.

 In the simulation results presented in this Section~\ref{Sec:CaseStudies}, the SUC is run for one year of operation of the system.
-A scenario tree with the aforementioned 24h lookahead is built in every hour of the year.
-Only the scheduling decision for the current time-step is recorded, with all other decisions for the future 24h being discarded before building the new scenario tree.
+A scenario tree with 24h lookahead is built in every hour of the year.
+Only the scheduling decision for the current-time node is recorded, with all other decisions for the future 24h being discarded before building the new scenario tree.
+We refer to this approach as `rolling planning', which is similar to the `model predictive control' strategy used in the control theory community.
 By simulating the operation of the power system during a full year, it is possible to understand the need for ancillary services required to guarantee frequency stability while accounting for the different RES and demand levels throughout a year.